PSLmodels/Tax-Brain/README.md

 ## Tax-Brain Interface

-In addition to its Python API, Tax-Brain also powers a web application on [Compute Studio](https://compute.studio/).
-That application can be found [here](https://compute.studio/PSLmodels/Tax-Brain/).
-The code behind the GUI can be found in this repository in the [cs-config](https://github.com/PSLmodels/Tax-Brain/tree/master/cs-config) directory.
+In addition to its Python API, Tax-Brain has also been used to power web applications on [Compute Studio](https://compute.studio/) and other platforms.
+An application used to be available at [here](https://compute.studio/PSLmodels/Tax-Brain/).
+The code behind the GUI web application can be found in this repository in the [cs-config](https://github.com/PSLmodels/Tax-Brain/tree/master/cs-config) directory.

 ## Additional Information